Updated August 2026

 Why we picked it

-After 90 days of testing, this was the only serum that produced measurable brightening (+8% evenness score average) across ALL 6 sensitive-skin testers without a single irritation report.
 The formula uses THD ascorbate, sodium ascorbyl phosphate, and ascorbyl glucoside — three vitamin C derivatives that work at skin-friendly pH.
 The result: brightening comparable to L-ascorbic acid serums but with the gentleness sensitive skin actually needs.

 Pros